Labour Party's Callum Anderson claims new Aylesbury Vale seat at 2024 General Election

 and live on Freeview channel 276

-Labour’s Callum Anderson has been announced as the MP for the new constituency made up of Milton Keynes and Buckinghamshire council areas.
+Labour’s Callum Anderson has been announced as the MP for the new constituency made up of Milton Keynes and Buckingham council areas.

 He was battling against Iain Stewart, a Scottish Conservative candidate who had served as an MP in Milton Keynes for 14 years.